Skip to content

 • Donate

 When people think about hunger and malnutrition, they often think about ‘too many people and too little food.’
-But the real issue centers around access to food, and not just any food… nutritious food.
+But often the issue is better understood around access to adequate nutritious food.

 The combination of malnutrition with diseases, like HIV, creates a compounding attack on the immune system.
 For pregnant mothers and young children, there are lifelong consequences to nutrient deficiencies.